USEC-WHISKEY/hdest-weapons/README.md

 ## Player Skin

 This pack includes a tactical operator player skin.
+To use run the command `hd_skin BryanOperator`.

 <p><img src="static/operator.png"></p>